Goodnight Mister Tom: Plot

 In September 1939, as Britain stands on the brink of the war, many young children from the cities are evacuated to the countryside to escape imminent German bombardment.
 William Beech, a boy from Deptford who is physically and emotionally abused by his mother, arrives at the village of Little Weirwold.
 Willie is timid, thin, and covered with bruises and sores.
 He also believes he is full of sin, thanks to his strict, religious, and mentally unstable mother.
 He wets the bed every day.

-Tom Oakley, or "Mister Tom" as William calls him, is a reclusive and ill-tempered widower in his sixties.
+Tom Oakley is a reclusive and crabby widower in his sixties.
 He is avoided by the community and vice versa.
-William's mother wanted William to live with someone who was either religious or lived near a church, and Tom takes in Willie.
+William's mother wanted William to live with someone who was either religious or lived near a church.
+However, it is Tom who takes in Willie.
 Though initially distant, Tom is moved after discovering William's home life and treats him with kindness.
 William grows attached to Tom and his dog, Sammy.

-William attends school and makes friends, including George, twins Carrie and Ginnie, and especially fellow evacuee Zach.
-William learns to read and write with the help of Tom and others, and shows talent in drawing, painting, and dramatics.
-As William is changed by Tom, so is Tom transformed by William.
-It is revealed that Tom lost his wife and baby son to scarletina forty years ago.
+William attends school and makes friends with George, twins Carrie and Ginnie, and especially with fellow evacuee Zach.
+William learns to read and write with the help of Tom and others, and demonstrates a talent in drawing, painting and dramatics.
+As William is changed by Tom, so too is Tom transformed by William.
+It is revealed that Tom lost his wife and baby son to scarlatina (scarlet fever) forty years ago.

 William's mother writes that she is sick and requests that William return to her.
+Tom is reluctant to leave him but still allows it.
 At first, William looks forward to helping his mother and showing her his accomplishments.
 However, she is annoyed to hear about his time away, as he has not been learning the Bible by rote and has been receiving gifts and attention from others.
-She shows him her newborn girl, who is lying neglected in a box.
-Furious to hear about his association with the Jewish Zach and to see William speak for himself, she accuses him of blasphemy and knocks him unconscious.
+She shows him her newborn daughter, who is lying neglected in a box.
+Furious to hear about his association with the Jewish Zach, and to hear William speaking up for himself, she accuses him of lying, theft and blasphemy and knocks him unconscious.
 William regains consciousness to find himself in the cupboard under the stairs, stripped down to his underwear, with his ankle twisted.
 He quietly sobs for Tom before falling asleep.